nikitter/revitron-sphinx-theme/README.rst

 This Sphinx_ theme is a fork of the original `Read the Docs`_ theme that was designed to provide a great reader experience for documentation users on both desktop and mobile devices.
-You can find a working demo of the theme in the `Revitron documentation`_
+You can find a working demo of the theme in the `Revitron documentation`_.

 .. _Sphinx: http://www.sphinx-doc.org
 .. _Read the Docs: https://github.com/readthedocs/sphinx_rtd_theme